tencent cloud

 If the standby video function is not enabled, when the input source or pulled stream for the PGM (primary stream) fails or is interrupted, LVC automatically switches to the standby image.
 Once the primary stream recovers, LVC switches back to the primary stream.

-If the standby video and standby image functions both are enabled, LVC switches to the standby video first.
-Only when the standby video also fails, LVS switches to the standby image.
+If a standby video and standby image are both enabled, LVC switches to the standby video first.
+If the standby video also fails, LVS switches to the standby image.

 Enable the standby image function by following these steps: